IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 that are 'PvD-aware' with PvDs that are ignored by other hosts.

-Since PvD IDs are used to identify different ways to access the internet, multiple PvDs (with different PvD IDs) could be provisioned on a single host interface.
-Similarly, the same PvD ID could be used on different interfaces of a host in order to inform that those PvDs ultimately provide identical services.
+Since PvD IDs are used to identify different ways to access the internet, multiple PvDs (with different PvD IDs) can be provisioned on a single host interface.
+Similarly, the same PvD ID could be used on different interfaces of a host in order to inform that those PvDs ultimately provide equivalent services.

-This document also introduces a way for hosts to retrieve optional and additional information related to a specific PvD by means of an HTTP over TLS query using an URI derived from the PvD ID.
-The retrieved JSON object contains additional information that would typically be considered unfit, or too large, to be directly included in the Router Advertisement, but might be considered useful to the applications, or even sometimes users, when choosing which PvD should be used.
+This document also introduces a mechanism for hosts to retrieve optional additional information related to a specific PvD by means of an HTTP over TLS query using an URI derived from the PvD ID.
+The retrieved JSON object contains additional information that would typically be considered too large to be directly included in the Router Advertisement, but might be considered useful to the applications, or even sometimes users, when choosing which PvD should be used.

+For example, if Alice has both a cellular network provider and a broadband provider in her home, her PvD-aware devices and applications would be aware of both available uplinks via her local Wi-Fi.
+These applications could fail-over between these networks, or run connections over both (potentially using multi-path transports).
+Applications could also select specific uplinks based on the properties of the network; for example, the cellular network provides free high-quality video streaming, a video-streaming application could select that network while most of the other traffic on Alice's device uses the broadband provider.

 ## Specification of Requirements